 "I'm completely looking forward, not in the rear-view mirror,"… (Reed Saxon / Associated…)

---The first year of the Pac-12 Network, Scott said, was “hugely successfully” -- despite the fact his league has yet to reach a deal with carrier DirecTV.
+• The first year of the Pac-12 Networks was "hugely successful," Scott said, even though the conference has yet to reach a deal with carrier DirecTV.

-Scott said the Pac 12 network made a profit in its inaugural year and will increase the number of live televised events next year from 550 to 750.
-The Pac-12, unlike other major conferences, does not release how much broadcast revenue money it distributes to each school.
+Scott said the Pac-12 Networks made a profit in their inaugural year and will increase the number of live televised events next year from 550 to 750.
+The Pac-12, unlike other major conferences, does not release how much broadcast revenue it distributes to each school.

---The league hopes to announce within weeks a replacement for Ed Rush, the former director of men’s basketball officiating.
-Rush resigned after a controversy erupted last March at the Pac-12 Tournament in Las Vegas.
-Rush had offered a financial “bounty” for any Pac-12 referee who ejected, or called a technical foul, on Arizona Coach Sean Miller.
+• The league hopes to soon hire a director of men's basketball officiating.
+Ed Rush resigned after a controversy erupted in March at the Pac-12 tournament in Las Vegas.
+Rush had offered a financial bounty for any Pac-12 referee who ejected, or called a technical foul on, Arizona Coach Sean Miller.

 "I'd like to think it could happen under the current structure," Scott said of the stipend.
 "This is clearly the right thing."

---SEC coaches recently voted against a nine-game schedule, but all major conferences are expected to eventually end up at nine after the new College Football Playoff debuts in 2014.
-The Pac-12 and Big 12 already play nine conference games while the Big Ten is moving to nine in 2016.
+• All major conferences are expected to eventually end up with nine-game conference schedules after the College Football Playoff debuts in 2014.
+The Pac-12 and Big 12 already play nine games and the Big Ten is moving to nine in 2016.
 The SEC will play an eight-game schedule in 2014 and 2015 and then reevaluate.
-The Atlantic Coast also plays an eight-game conference schedule.
+The Atlantic Coast also plays an eight-game schedule.

 Scott said the new playoff, which will use a selection committee to pick the top four teams, will put a higher emphasis on strength of schedule.
 "I think it's fair to say every conference is looking in the mirror to reflect on how they stack up," he said.